This Is Why Family Dinners Don’t Have to Be Perfect

 I live by the 80/20 rule when it comes to meals.
 And sometimes, on rough weeks it’s more like 50/50.
 Or even 40/60.
 And I’ve learned to make peace with this.

-So why don’t we just redefine what it means to cook a meal for our families for a second?
+Why don’t we redefine what it means to cook family dinners?

 Does it have to mean something that comes from a recipe?
 No. Does it have to be a complete square meal with all food groups and colors of the rainbow?
 Nope.
 Does it have to come from our kitchen exclusively?
 Not for a second.